edwardzhou130/PolarSeg/README.md

 Remember to shift label number back to the original dataset format before submitting!
 Instruction can be found in [semantic-kitti-api repo](https://github.com/PRBonn/semantic-kitti-api).

 ## Citation
-Please cite our paper if this code benefits your reseaarch:
+Please cite our paper if this code benefits your research:
 ```
 @InProceedings{Zhang_2020_PolarNet,
 author = {Yang Zhang and Zixiang Zhou and Philip David and Xiangyu Yue and Zerong Xi and Hassan Foroosh},